lucdoe/opengateway/README.md

 Another essential pattern for API gateways is the Server-side discovery pattern, which essentially allows the Gateway to know about the services underneath through a Service Registry.
 Our browser daily uses a use case for that pattern, DNS, which lists IP addresses and their domains. <br>
 A more structural pattern necessary for an API Gateway is the Proxy pattern.
 It allows the Gateway to perform something before or after the request gets to the services/client.
 An example would be the attached middleware chain, shown in graphics 1 and 2. <br>
 The middleware chain by itself is a pattern.
-It is called the Chain of Responsibility and it is a creational pattern.
+It is called the Chain of Responsibility, a creational pattern.
 Each handler decides to process the request or pass it to the next handler in the chain.

 A pattern that uses the API Gateway pattern is the earlier mentioned Backends for Frontends pattern.
 It is a specific use case for applying an API Gateway in practice.
 Each client has its entry point into the application architecture, allowing client-specific setups.